kaiiyingg/Personalized-Tech-News-Digest/README.md

 AI-powered, privacy-conscious tech news platform with hybrid topic classification (AI + keyword rules), personalized feeds, fast AI summaries, automated ingestion, and analytics.

 ## Overview
 TechPulse is a full-stack, privacy-conscious tech news platform that delivers a personalized digest of technology updates.
 It reduces information overload through hybrid topic classification (AI + keyword rules), tailored feeds, and fast on-demand AI summaries, enabling users to absorb key developments quickly.
-The system is supported by automated ingestion pipelines and an analytics dashboard that surfaces trending articles, topics and companies determined by user engagement and topic distribution over the week.
+The system is supported by automated article ingestion pipelines and an analytics dashboard that surfaces trending articles, topics and companies determined by user engagement and topic distribution over the week.

 ## Key Features
 - Personalized discovery feed with topic grouping and image-rich article cards